 |3 lb / 1.4kg||1 hr 15 minutes|

-Remember cooking times do vary according to the size and shape of the cut of pork you are cooking, and will also depend on how efficient your air fryer is.
+Cooking times will vary according to the size and shape of the cut of pork you are cooking, and will also depend on how efficient your air fryer is.

-The cook times in the recipe below are usually spot-on for my Philips Airfryer.
+The cook times in the recipe below are correct for my Philips Airfryer.
 If you have another powerful brand of air fryer like the Nuwave or a Ninja Foodi then expect cook times to be similar.

-However, the best way to tell whether your pork roast is cooked is to use a meat thermometer to check the internal temperature.
+However, the only way to be really sure that your pork roast is cooked correctly is to use a meat thermometer to check the internal temperature.
 For roast pork it should be 145°F / 63°C.